jaredlcs/HW3-Projects/HW3_3/README.md

 ## What This Does

-This project trains an AI agent to dodge a falling obstacle using **PPO (Proximal Policy Optimization)**, a state-of-the-art reinforcement learning algorithm.
-The agent learns by trial and error, controlling thrusters to achieve soft landings.
+This project trains an AI agent to dodge falling obstacles using **PPO (Proximal Policy Optimization)**, a state-of-the-art reinforcement learning algorithm.
+The agent learns by trial and error to move left or right to avoid being hit by falling obstacles.

-**Goal:** Achieve an average reward ≥ 1200 over 100 episodes (indicating consistent successful landings)
+**Goal:** Achieve an average reward ≥ 1200 over 100 episodes (indicating consistent successful dodges)

 ## How It Works